-With the December 2016 update to Community Analyst, you will need a Publisher or Administrator role to fully use the application.
-This update introduced a Projects-based structure to help manage and organize your data more efficiently.
+You will need a Publisher or Administrator role to fully use Community Analyst, as it uses a Projects-based structure to help manage and organize your data more efficiently.
 All your content must be stored in a Project, and to create a new Project you must have a Publisher or Administrator role.
-If you currently have a User role, we recommend that you request that your Administrator to grant you a Publisher role.
+If you currently have a User role, we recommend that you request that your Administrator grant you a Publisher role.

-With a User role, you will only be able to proceed to use the application by accessing a Shared Project, i.e. a project shared with you by other users.
-See Shared Projects.
+With a User role, you will only be able to proceed to use the application by accessing a Shared Project—in other words, a project shared with you by other users.
+See Projects shared with you.

 Different Roles have different levels of access to functionality in Community Analyst:

-- Users: are not able to create new projects, and are only able to use the features and functionality in Community Analyst by accessing Projects shared with them by other users, with limitations.
+- Users with User role are not able to create new projects and are only able to use the features and functionality in Community Analyst by accessing Projects shared with them by other users, and there are still some limitations.
 It is recommended to request a Publisher role from the Administrator to fully use the application.

-- Publisher: can fully use Community Analyst.
+- The Publisher can fully use Community Analyst.
 The easiest way to enable users that currently have a User role to fully use the application is to grant them a Publisher role.